csantiago132/cassette/README.md

 <img alt="https://www.pexels.com/photo/black-lx90-cassette-tape-1228497/" src="cassette.jpg" title="Photo by Stas Knop from Pexels" />

 A zero-config-required media player component library for React.
 The default responsive UI works great in desktop or mobile web browsers.
-The flexible core handles the logical complexities of common media and video player paradigms, while allowing you to implement any UI you can come up with.
+The flexible core handles the logical complexities of common audio and video player paradigms, while allowing you to implement any UI you can come up with.

 ### this is version 2.0 (pre-alpha). see the current release [here](https://github.com/benwiley4000/cassette/blob/master/README.md)!